-\end{thm} In other words, an isolated local center is one whose neighborhood does not overlap with any other neighborhoods.
-As the max strategy assumes each cluster consists of various convex shapes, if there are any isolated local centers, they will be discarded. \begin{thm}[Everywhere Non-Convex Cluster] An everywhere non-convex cluster is characterized by all of its points having non-convex neighborhoods.
-Examples include one-dimensional manifolds, such as spirals, and self-crossing curves.
-A region containing such a cluster is termed a locally non-convex region. \end{thm}
+Here, $\mathbb{M}$ denotes the neighborhood similarity matrix over local-center candidates, where $\mathbb{M}_{i,j}$ records the similarity between the neighborhoods associated with $c_i$ and $c_j$. \end{thm}

+In other words, an isolated local center is one whose neighborhood does not overlap with any other neighborhoods.
+As the max strategy assumes each cluster consists of various convex shapes, isolated local centers are discarded to avoid defining extremely small clusters that may in fact correspond to outliers. \begin{thm}[Everywhere Non-Convex Cluster] An everywhere non-convex cluster is characterized by all of its points having non-convex neighborhoods. \end{thm} Examples of everywhere non-convex cluster include one-dimensional manifolds, such as spirals, and self-crossing curves.
+A region containing such a cluster is termed a locally non-convex region.
 The max strategy fails to identify everywhere non-convex clusters because as the depth functions used herein only suit convex shapes, preventing recognition of local centers satisfying $r_i(\vecx_i)\leq 2$ in a non-convex neighborhood.
-To assess the presence of everywhere non-convex clusters and mitigate their impact, we categorize local centers into three sets based on the outcome of prior filtering: \begin{itemize} \item Set $\vecc_1$ includes all local centers that remain after initial filtering, characterized by non-isolated local centers with $r_i(\vecx_i)\leq 2$ and $f\neq 1$. \item Set $\vecc_2$ contains non-isolated local centers $c_v$ for which $\forall c_i \in \vecc_1$, $c_v$ satisfies $\mathbb{M}_{vi} = 0$. \item Set $\vecc_3$ consists of local centers $c_v \notin \vecc_1$ satisfying $\exists c_i \in \vecc_1$ such that $\mathbb{M}_{vi} > 0$. \end{itemize} The presence of everywhere non-convex clusters is inferred if $\vecc_2$ is not empty.
-In such cases, Algorithm \ref{alg:re_filtering} are taken to segregate locally non-convex regions from other clusters.
+To assess the presence of everywhere non-convex clusters and mitigate their impact, we categorize local centers into three sets based on the outcome of prior filtering: \begin{itemize} \item Set $\mathcal{C}_1$ includes all local centers that remain after initial filtering, characterized by non-isolated local centers with $r_i(\vecx_i)\leq 2$ and $f\neq 1$. \item Set $\mathcal{C}_2$ contains non-isolated local centers $c_v$ for which $\forall c_i \in \mathcal{C}_1$, $c_v$ satisfies $\mathbb{M}_{v,i} = 0$. \item Set $\mathcal{C}_3$ consists of local centers $c_v \notin \mathcal{C}_1$ satisfying $\exists c_i \in \mathcal{C}_1$ such that $\mathbb{M}_{v,i} > 0$. \end{itemize} The presence of everywhere non-convex clusters is inferred if $\mathcal{C}_2$ is not empty.
+In such cases, Algorithm \ref{alg:re_filtering} is used to segregate locally non-convex regions from other clusters.

-Algorithm \ref{alg:re_filtering} ensures that local centers in $\vecc_2$, which capture the essence of locally non-convex regions, remain disjoint with the local centers in other clusters, i.e., local centers in $\vecc_1$.
+This Algorithm ensures that local centers in $\mathcal{C}_2$, which capture the essence of locally non-convex regions, remain disjoint with the local centers in other clusters, i.e., local centers in $\mathcal{C}_1$.